Loyola University Chicago

 I am a Professor of Sociology at Loyola University, Chicago and an ethnographer specializing in gender studies.
 I received my undergraduate degree from Brandeis University.
 I studied in the Anthropology Department at Columbia University for two years, but left after the birth of my first child.
 Drawn back to school by the student movements of the 60s, I enrolled in Roosevelt University where I received a Master's degree in Political Science in 1971 and taught some of the first women's studies courses offered in Chicago.
 In 1973 I entered the Ph.D. program in sociology at Northwestern University and received my Ph.D. in 1977.
 I helped to establish the Women's Studies Program at Loyola in 1979, the first such program at a Jesuit University, and directed the program for five years.

-I teach courses in qualitative methods, families, gender, social theory and popular culture at both the graduate and undergraduate levels.
+I teach courses in qualitative methods, families, gender, the sociology and politics of food at both the graduate and undergraduate levels.
 I have also worked with numerous community groups and agencies, including the Center for Impact Research, Women Employed, the Center for Cultural Understanding at the Field Museum, Hull House Feminist Advocates, Girls' Best Friend Foundation, the West Humboldt Park Family and Community Development Council, the Center for AIDS Prevention Studies (UCSF), Women United for a Better Chicago, United Way of Chicago and the Illinois Council on Teenage Pregnancy.
 I have taught ethnography and gender workshops in Ile Ife, Nigeria, San Salvador, El Salvador, Kaunas, Lithuania, as well as in Chicago .

 Research